josco007/SMSHub/README.md

 ### How sending SMSs works

-1- The application connects at regular intervals to a URL
+1- The application connects at regular intervals if interval (mins) is set up to something upper than 0 to a URL

 ```
 POST https://yourcustomurl.com/send_api